EmilHvitfeldt/quarto-roughnotation/README.md

-# roughnotaiton
+# roughnotation

-An extension that uses the [roughnotaiton](https://roughnotation.com/) javascript library to add animated annotations to revealjs documents.
+An extension that uses the [roughnotation](https://roughnotation.com/) javascript library to add animated annotations to revealjs documents.

 ## Installation